A new appreciation for Rosé wines

 Reawakening: Wine critic W. Peter Hoyne says this 2011 Robert Mondavi Rose may reinvent people's perception of Rose. | Larry Ruehl~Sun-Times Media

 The American market has always been slow to embrace Rose wines or those with delicate shades of red.
 Of course, Pinot Noir is excluded from this discussion.
 Perhaps our bias is based on our early recollection of Mateus and Lancers, which in fact still exist today.
 Even I must admit that I have been averse to wines with pink shades to them and have gravitated to bold and expressive dark reds.
-The Rose wines from Provence, France have a long history and are well known for their extraordinary charisma, but aside from this unique region many producers lack an interest in producing noteworthy Rose.
-I have never tried to focus a meal around Rose because they are frequently less serious and are usually offered as an aperitif.
-In the last five years there has been a resurgence among consumers in their desire for well crafted Rose and the I’M Rose will dispel the old myths while making many converts and followers, including myself.
+The Rosé wines from Provence, France have a long history and are well known for their extraordinary charisma, but aside from this unique region many producers lack an interest in producing noteworthy Rosé.
+I have never tried to focus a meal around Rosé because they are frequently less serious and are usually offered as an aperitif.
+In the last five years there has been a resurgence among consumers in their desire for well-crafted Rosé and the Isabel Mondavi (I’M) Rosé will dispel the old myths while making many converts and followers, including myself.